 Print and review your DS-2019 form confirming all information is correct.
 Contact your J-1 advisor if you have any questions.
-Read the front and back of the DS-2019 form and sign the EXCHANGE VISITOR CERTIFICATION on the bottom of page 1 of the DS-2019 form including the date and location of where you signed the form.
+Read the front and back of the DS-2019 form and sign the EXCHANGE VISITOR CERTIFICATION on the bottom of page 1 of the DS-2019 form.
+Include the date and location (city and country) of where you signed the form.